rneuhausler/coralModel-analyses/README.md

     return(dataframe)
 ```

-**If you are interested in looking at the spatial evolution explicitly**, return and save the variable "image".
+**If you are interested in looking at the spatial evolution explicitly**, return and save the variable `image` listed in the function above.

 Currently, `coralModel.sh` creates a folder network to organized model outputs based on the inputs, as seen below: